Skip to Content

 Save and Re-Init

-Finally make all the save and re-init of the configurations you just made
+Finally, save and reinit all the configurations you have just applied.

 Save and Reinit